shatheitguy/shaclick/README.md

 shaclick v1.0...
 Hi there!!!

-Here you go download it.
-This tool is compatible with Termux/Linux.
+Here you go this tool is compatible with Termux/Linux.
 Then, use CD cmd to open shaclick dir.
 Next run with bash cmd shaclick.sh

 Step
 # cd shaclick (try to open the dir)